mitre/rsa-archer-6-security-configuration-guide-baseline/README.md

 ## Getting Started

-It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.
+It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __the RSA Archer API__.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__